barafael/ebyte-e32-rs/README.md

 }
 ```

+# Crate Features
+* arg_enum: enable deriving `clap::ArgEnum` for the enums inside `ebyte_e32::parameters::Parameters`.
+This disables `no_std`, but one can make nice CLIs with this: https://github.com/barafael/ebyte-e32-cli

 # Known limitations
 * Driver is completely blocking and relies on blocking delay, blocking sometimes for 40ms
 * AUX is not monitored while writing serial data.
 This would be important when filling the module buffer which has space for 512 bytes.